lionkor/logkeys-cleanup/README.md

 # logkeys-cleanup

 A simple utility to clean up logkeys log files.
+Removes any control keys.
+I'm aware that you can turn off logging control keys, but that is a different use-case.

 Example: